edzaga/sql-course/sql-course-en/lectures/week2/assignment2.rst

 Question 5:
 ^^^^^^^^^^^

-Search al the titles (without repetition) of the series with a score greater than 7.
+Search all the titles (without repetition) of the series with a score greater than 7.

 Expected query result: